apache/mxnet/docs/tutorials/basic/symbol.md

         return Softmax()
 ```

-Finally, we can use `mx.sym.Custom` with the register name to use this operator.
+Finally, we can use `mx.sym.Custom` with the registered name to use this operator.

 ```python
 net = mx.sym.Custom(data=prev_input, op_type='softmax')